 How AADvac1 works

-Upon administration, AADvac1 vaccine induces a patient’s immune system to produce specific antibodies that target abnormal forms of the tau protein.
+Upon administration, the AADvac1 vaccine induces a patient’s immune system to produce specific antibodies that target abnormal forms of the tau protein.
 The aim is to protect the neurons from dying.

 AADvac1 in clinical trials